priyamtripathiii03/invoicegenerator/README.md

 - Intuitive design allows staff to generate invoices quickly, even with minimal training.

 ### 2. Customizable Templates:
-- Choose from various invoice templates tailored for supermarkets, including branding options to reflect your store’s identity.
+- Choose from various invoice templates tailored for star markets, including branding options to reflect your store’s identity.

 ### 3. Real-Time Inventory Integration:
 - Sync with your inventory management system to automatically update product availability and pricing, ensuring accurate billing.